Skip to product information

 ★★★★★

-"This cozy mystery was a treat for both my mystery-loving heart and my cheese-loving brain.
+"A treat for my mystery-loving heart and my cheese-loving brain.
 Laura Evans made for an intriguing amateur sleuth…a newcomer with heart, grit, and a growing sense of belonging in her quirky town.
-The idea that home isn't where you come from, but where you're truly seen and valued, is so true and close to heart.
-As a cozy mystery, it hits all the right notes: food, friendship, and just enough danger to make you keep the lights on a little longer."
+It hits all the right notes: food, friendship, and enough danger to make you keep the lights on."

-Devi, cozy mystery, fantasy thriller, and paranormal reader, book blogger, short story writer.
+Devi, cozy mystery, fantasy, thriller, paranormal reader, book blogger, short story writer.

 ★★★★★

-"Laura was a great protagonist and I can totally relate to the feeling of wanting to start over.
-The secondary cast really added to the story, with plenty of characters to keep you laughing and intrigued throughout the entire book.
-The author really nailed what it was like to live in a small town.
-There were plenty of suspects and red herrings, so I did not solve the mystery before it was revealed.
-It welcomed me to Silver Springs with open arms, and I am really excited to see where people of this town take me next!"
+"Laura was a great protagonist and I can relate to wanting to start over.
+The secondary cast really added to the story, with plenty of characters to keep you laughing and intrigued.
+The author nailed what it was like to live in a small town.
+Plenty of suspects and red herrings, so I did not solve the mystery before it was revealed.
+It welcomed me to Silver Springs, and I am excited to see where people take me next!"

 Ashley Gillan

-Ashley Gillan, cozy mystery, historical romance, history, and YA reader, journalist, dog lover, photographer, book blogger and reviewer, Pennsylvanian.
+Ashley Gillan, cozy mystery, historical romance, history, YA reader, journalist, dog lover, photographer, book blogger, reviewer, Pennsylvanian.

 ★★★★★